vsoch/pull-request-action/README.md

 ## Examples

 Example workflows are provided in [examples](examples), and please contribute any examples that you might have to help other users!
+You can get the same commit hashes and commented tags if you use the [action-updater](https://github.com/vsoch/action-updater) also maintained by @vsoch.
 We will walk through a basic example here for a niche case.
 Let's say that we are opening a pull request on the release event.
 This would mean that the payload's branch variable would be null.
 We would need to define `PULL_REQUEST_FROM`.
 How would we do that?
 We can [set environment variables](https://github.com/actions/toolkit/blob/main/docs/commands.md#environment-files) for next steps.
 Here is an example: